kaleem68/kaleem68/README.md

 ## I'm a Developer!

-- 🔭 I’m currently working as a Software Engineer for a U.K based company
+- 🔭 I’m working as a Software Engineer for a U.K based company
 - 💬 Ask me about: Java, Algorithms
 - 📫 Reach me: Nixamani5@gmail.com
 - ⚡ Thing To Remember: If there is no impact, leave it!